RyanShihabi/QMNIST/README.md

 # QMNIST
-My attempt of the QMNIST kaggle challenge using pytorch
+My attempt of the QMNIST(Extended MNIST dataset) kaggle challenge using pytorch